 6. Rich Kizer and Georganne Bender, Retail Consultants

-Called two of the retail industry’s most influential people, this power combination is a mine of information on consumer research, as their retail blog reflects.
-Sound marketing advice, practical tips, and good humor is probably what made PR Newswire rank their blog #1 in retail advice.
+Called two of the retail industry’s most influential people, this powerful combination is a mine of information on consumer research, as their retail blog reflects.
+Sound marketing advice, practical tips, and good humor are probably what made PR Newswire rank their blog #1 in retail advice.

 Our favorite quote: “You may have heard that email marketing is dead.
 It’s not.
 Email is still at the top of every marketer’s list for reaching customers quickly, effectively and inexpensively; that’s why big retail services companies send an email blast each day.”

 Best Article Of 2016: Do you have gender bias when it comes to your product listings and sales channels?
 He Shops, She Shops… Differently is proof that maybe that bias isn’t so bad after all.

 If FMCGs and perishables are your pain point and also the focus of your business, The Grocer’s managing editor is who you should follow.

 Our favorite quote: “Taking the plunge into entrepreneurship can be daunting, especially in a sector as competitive and fast-moving as food & drink.
 A proper support system is vital.
 And, encouragingly, there are now a growing number of organisations – big and small – that are making it their business to provide just that.”

 Food retail is one of the most daunting domains to be in.
 Food is inherently perishable and of value only until it is fresh.
 Having support from within the community can help keep you sane.

 Best Article Of 2016: Don’t brush off the guys who ask too many questions.
 Alert buyers who ask smart questions are brands’ greatest allies.